-You won’t find a tea bag in sight at the new artisan teahouse in Vienna’s first district, but it is the only place in the city where you can have the heart-warming Chinese fermented Pu’erh tea experience.
+You won’t find a tea bag in sight at this artisan teahouse in Vienna’s first district, but it is the only place in the city where you can have the heart-warming Chinese fermented Pu’erh tea experience.

 Quick question: do you know what a tea pet is?
 We had no f**** idea before we turned up at Channagasse Teehaus.